America's Incredible Pizza Company

 America's Incredible Pizza Company (AIPC) is an American restaurant chain based in Springfield, Missouri.
 The restaurants are pizza buffets and entertainment centers.
-The first restaurant opened in Springfield in 2001.
+The first restaurant opened in Springfield in 2002.
 The company has 1,200 employees, and a revenue of $64.1 million.

 History

-America's Incredible Pizza Company, headquartered in Springfield, Missouri, is owned by Rick and Cheryl Barsness.
-The couple entered the pizza business with a single restaurant in Victoria, Texas and by 1975, owned 11 franchises of Gatti's Pizza.
+The first America's Incredible Pizza Company restaurant was founded in Springfield, Missouri by Rick and Cheryl Barsness in 2002.
+In 1975, the Barsnesses owned 11 franchises of Mr. Gatti's Pizza.
+In 2002, the couple sold the franchises to fund their own company, which was called Springfield's Incredible Pizza Company.

 AIPC grew out of an idea from its founder, Rick Barsness.
 When Barsness was a hockey player in high school, his team reached the state championships, but his father never attended a game.
 His father's absence nurtured a boyhood dream of a place where families could eat and have fun together.
 This was the type of place Barsness wished he could have spent time with his father.

 In 2003, years of legal battles came to an end when Rick Barsness agreed to pay Gatti's a $1 million settlement.
 Mr. Gatti's had charged that Barsness had violated his franchise contract with them, and had taken trade secrets.
 In addition to the $1 million payout, Barsness also agreed to pay Mr. Gatti's Inc. 1% of IPC's net sales for the next 10 years.

 AIPC started franchising and established its corporate headquarters in Tulsa, Oklahoma in 2003.
 It moved the headquarters to Springfield, Missouri in 2009.

 AIPC restaurants have an average of 250 employees and it costs $5-9 million to start a restaurant.

 America's Incredible Pizza announced that its location at Lafayette Square Mall in Indianapolis would close March 19, 2012.